mongodb/docs-ecosystem/source/includes/mongodb-compatibility-table-java.rst

      -
      - |checkmark|

 .. [#3.12-driver-support] The 3.12 driver does not support all MongoDB 4.4 features

-.. [#2.14-driver-support] The 2.14 driver does not support all MongoDB 3.2 features (e.g.,
+.. [#2.14-driver-support] The 2.14 driver does not support all MongoDB 3.2 features
-   read concern); however, if you are currently on a version 2.x driver and would like to run against MongoDB 3.2 but cannot upgrade to driver version 3.2, use the 2.14 driver.
+   such as read concern.
+However, if you are currently on a version 2.x driver and would like to run against MongoDB 3.2 but cannot upgrade to driver version 3.2, use the 2.14 driver.